Fiddler crabs are small crustaceans with a distinctive enlarged claw. They live on beaches, mud flats and marshes throughout the Chesapeake Bay.

 Fiddler crabs vary in color from tan to brown.
 Sand fiddler crabs are lighter than the other two species.
 Males have one enlarged claw that can grow to 1.5-2 inches long while females’ claws are equal size.
 The carapace (shell) is squared with rounded rear edges.
 The red-jointed fiddler crab’s carapace has a groove behind each eye.
 Male marsh fiddler crabs have a royal blue spot on the center of the carapace, while male sand fiddler crabs have a blue or purplish carapace.
 Carapace varies in size from less than an inch wide to 1.5 inches wide.
 The marsh fiddler crab is the smallest fiddler crab in the Bay region and the red-jointed fiddler crab is the largest.
 Fiddler crabs have four pairs of walking legs

 Generally found in marshes, beaches and mud flats.
 Red-jointed and marsh fiddler crabs live in muddy areas in marshes.
 Red-jointed fiddler crabs are more tolerant of low salinities.
 Marsh fiddler crabs are found between the low and high tide lines, while red-jointed fiddler crabs dig burrows above the high-tide line.
-Sand fiddler crabs live on sandy, salt and brackish beaches and flats.
-Unlike the other two fiddler crab species, sand fiddler crabs cannot survive in muddy areas because they can only feed over sediment particles of a certain size.
+Sand fiddler crabs live on sandy, salt and brackish beaches and flats; they cannot survive in muddy areas because they can only feed over sediment particles of a certain size.

-Fiddler crabs create tiny, sometimes elaborate burrows for mating, sleeping, refuge, and “hibernating” during winter.
-Burrows can be 2 feet deep.
+Fiddler crabs create tiny, sometimes elaborate burrows up to two feet deep for mating, sleeping, refuge, and “hibernating” during winter.
 They are very active during the day and return to their burrows at night and during high tide, plugging the entrance with mud or sand.

 Found throughout the Chesapeake Bay region.
 Red-jointed fiddler crabs range into the upper Bay, while marsh and sand fiddler crabs are generally restricted to the middle and lower Bay.